r-hyperspec/unmixR/README.md

 ### unmixR
 #### An R package for unmixing of hyperspectral images

 `unmixR is a WORK IN PROGRESS`.
-The fundamental structures & behavior are changing frequently.  `unmixR` currently builds and checks w/o vignettes or unit tests, but there are probably errors in the results.
+The fundamental structures & behavior are changing frequently.  `unmixR` currently builds and checks w/o vignettes and with limited unit tests, but there are probably errors in the results.
 Don't trust it!

 `unmixR` is supported by [Google Summer of Code](http://www.google-melange.com/gsoc/homepage/google/gsoc2013).
 Thank you!